smithclay/otlp2parquet/README.md

 > Put your observability data in cheap object storage, servers optional.

-`otlp2parquet` is a multi-platform tool for ingesting OpenTelemetry logs, metrics, and traces and storing them in object storage in cost-effective and compressed Parquet format.
-It's designed for running a minimal ingest pipeline in serverless runtimes like AWS Lambda and Cloudflare workers.
+`otlp2parquet` ingests OpenTelemetry logs, metrics, and traces and stores them in object storage in Parquet format.
+It can run natively in serverless runtimes like AWS Lambda and Cloudflare Workers.

-While functional, __the project is currently considered experimental__ as the API and schema may evolve.
+While functional, __the project is currently considered experimental__ as the API and schema will evolve (see "Notes on the schema" below).
+This project is not a telemetry pipeline replacement: in production scenarios, it would be paired with [pOpenTelemetry Collector](https://opentelemetry.io/docs/collector/) or [Vector](https://vector.dev/) agents that do advanced transformations, routing, and batching.

-The current schema is based on the ClickHouse OpenTelemetry exporter schema, similar to the [duckdb-otlp extension](https://github.com/smithclay/duckdb-otlp).
-This project serves as a bridge to the official [OpenTelemetry Arrow Protocol](https://github.com/open-telemetry/otel-arrow).
-We plan to converge with the official protocol once it becomes generally available, which will make much of the OTLP->Arrow translation this tool does unnecessary.

 **Key Features:**
 *   Ingests OTLP HTTP (protobuf, JSON, or JSONL) for logs, metrics, and traces.
-*   Writes Parquet files for easy querying in duckdb.
+*   Writes Parquet files for [easy and efficient querying in duckdb](https://duckdb.org/docs/stable/data/parquet/overview).
 *   Supports Docker, Cloudflare Workers (WASM), and AWS Lambda deployments.
+*   Small and fast: written in Rust, uncompressed binary size is ~5 MB.

 ## Platform & Feature Matrix